karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

     - Choose a strong `Password` for the user and confirm it.
     - Set the user's `Status` to `Active`.
     - In the `Roles` section:
-      - Locate the `nx-npm-repo-p1` role under the `Available` list.
+      - Locate the `nx-npm-repo-p1` role under the `Available` column.
-      - Select `nx-npm-repo-p1` and click the right arrow button to move it to the `Granted` box, thereby assigning the role to the new user.
+      - Select `nx-npm-repo-p1` and click the right arrow button to move it to the `Granted` column, thereby assigning the role to the new user.
   - **Save the User:**
     - Click on the `Create local user` button to save the new user configuration.

 ## Exercise 4

+- [x] Task 1: Prepare the Node.js project
+  - **Navigate to the Project Directory:**
+    - Open a terminal or command prompt.
+    - Navigate to the root directory of your Node.js project.
+  - **Verify Package Configuration:**
+    - Open the `package.json` file in a text editor.
+    - Ensure that the `name`, `version`, and other relevant fields are correctly configured.
+    - Save the changes if any modifications were made.

+- [x] Task 2: Build the npm package
+  - **Install Dependencies:**
+    - Run the following command to install the project dependencies:

+      ```bash
+      npm install
+      ```

+    - Wait for the installation to complete.
+  - **Create the Package:**
+    - Run the following command to create the npm package:

+      ```bash
+      npm pack
+      ```

+    - This command will create a `.tgz` file in the project directory, representing the npm package.

+- [x] Task 3: Publish the npm package to the Nexus repository
+  - **Configure npm Registry and Authentication:**
+    - Run the following command to log in to the Nexus repository:

+      ```bash
+      npm login --registry=http://{nexus-ip}:{nexus-port}/repository/{npm-repo}/ --always-auth --userconfig=./.npmrc
+      ```

+      - Replace `{nexus-ip}` with the IP address of your Nexus server, `{nexus-port}` with the port number (default is 8081), and `{npm-repo}` with the name of your npm repository.
+    - Enter the username of the user who has access to the repository when prompted.
+  - **Publish the Package:**
+    - Run the following command to publish the npm package to the Nexus repository:

+      ```bash
+      npm publish --registry=http://{nexus-ip}:{nexus-port}/repository/{npm-repo}/ {package-name}.tgz
+      ```

+      - Replace `{nexus-ip}`, `{nexus-port}`, and `{npm-repo}` with the appropriate values, and `{package-name}` with the actual name of your package file.

+- [x] Task 4: Verify the published package
+  - **Check Repository:**
+    - Open a web browser and navigate to your Nexus repository's web interface.
+    - Access the npm repository where the package was published.
+  - **Verify Package Presence:**
+    - Look for the published package in the repository.
+    - Ensure that the package name, version, and other details match your expectations.

 ## Exercise 5